tomalrussell/nismod_teaching_kit/docs/lecture_12/Lecture_12.1.md

----
-title: Mini-Lecture 12.1 - What are the future challenges?
+# Mini-Lecture 12.1 - What are the future challenges?
-keywords:
--   Climate change
--   Socio-economic change
--   Future risk
-authors:
--   Jasper Verschuur
----

 This lecture introduces the future challenges faced by decision-makers when planning long-term infrastructure projects.
 It describes four